Best Commodity ETFs for 2024

 This ETF is an actively managed fund that seeks to generate a profit for its investors by buying and selling a number of different commodities.
 The fund contains more than $5 billion in assets and is collateralized by more than 50% of US Treasury Bills.

 The top ten commodities this fund holds are Petrol, WTI Crude Oil, Brent Crude, NY Harbor ULSD, Gold, Sugar, Soybeans, Copper, Corn, and Wheat.
 Petrol accounts for roughly 12.7% of the fund’s capital, and Wheat accounts for roughly 4.6%.
 The rest of the fund’s capital is spread in smaller amounts over a number of different commodities.
 The fund trades under the ticker symbol ‘PDBC’ on the NASDAQ stock exchange.
-With Admirals, you can trade the PowerShares Optimum Yield Diversified Commodity Strategy No K-1 Portfolio ETF CFD.
+With Admiral Markets, you can trade the PowerShares Optimum Yield Diversified Commodity Strategy No K-1 Portfolio ETF CFD.
 This is a derivative contract of the underlying market which enables you to trade long and short.

 SPDR Gold Shares ETF – A Physically Backed Gold ETF